-Jenks & Cattell Engineering have followed guidelines within ISO 9001 and ISO 14001 accrediting bodies for circa 20 years, focusing on 100% recycling, reduced material waste, manufacturing efficiency and energy saving; and this year we have introduced our own official program of ‘Target Zero’ within our manufacturing and engineering environment.
+Jenks & Cattell Engineering have followed guidelines within ISO 9001 and ISO 14001 accrediting bodies for circa 20 years, focusing on 100% recycling, reduced material waste, manufacturing efficiency and energy saving; and this year we have introduced our own official program of ‘Target Zero’.

 The Jenks & Cattell Engineering Quality department follow a “quality is free” saying to reduce the cost and time of failure by doing things right first time.